-2020 continued to see an increasing gap between the number of State job openings and the number of job seekers applying to fill those jobs.
-Even though unemployment increased due to the COVID-19 pandemic with furloughs, hiring freezes and layoffs, there was not a correlating increase in the number of applicants applying for state jobs.

-The pandemic also highlighted the need for the State to continue exploring enhancements in technology that will improve the candidate experience, streamline the hiring process, provide meaningful data analytics, and leverage the efficiencies of a Statewide e-recruiting system while providing recruiting flexibility at the Agency level.
-In 2020, the State quickly transitioned to the use of technology for holding virtual career fairs, conducting virtual interviews, and providing remote onboarding for new hires to support the hiring needs of the agencies.
-OSHR continues to identify new ways to augment the hiring process.
+There is an increasing gap between the number of State job openings and the number of job seekers applying to fill those position.
+The State is exploring enhancements in technology that will improve the candidate experience, streamline the hiring process, provide meaningful data analytics, and leverage the efficiencies of a Statewide e-recruiting system while providing recruiting flexibility at the Agency level.